paparateam/papara-ios/README.md

 * **PaparaAppID** Will be provided by Papara
 * **PaparaSandbox** true if you want to test in sandbox environment
 * **LSApplicationQueriesSchemes** Remove papara-sandbox in production release
 * **CFBundleURLTypes** For handling returns from Papara App.
 Should be papara{PaparaAppID}.
-For example app our AppId 87826504 so CFBundleURLTypes is papara87826504
+For example if your AppId is 87826504 so CFBundleURLTypes will be papara87826504

 In Xcode, secondary-click your project's .plist file and select Open As -> Source Code.